Zamboanga City: Geology

 The southwest and eastern sides of Zamboanga City are bounded by irregular coastlines with generally rocky terrain and occasional stretches of sandy or gravelly beaches.
 The coastal profile usually descends abruptly towards the sea.
 Where rivers enter the sea, bays have formed, and the surrounding area has filled up with alluvial soils, producing small to large coastal plains.

+Zamboanga City has mangrove areas such as in Tagasilay and eastern Vitali Island.
+It also has the Pasonanca Watershed Forest Reserve.

 Topography

 The overall topography of the city could be described as rolling to very steep.
 There are some flat lands, mostly narrow strips along the east coast.
 The urban center is mostly flat with a gentle slope to the interior, ranging from 0% to 3%.
 A portion, about 38,000 hectares, has slopes ranging from 18% to 30%.
 Another 26,000 hectares has slopes of less than 3%, while about 37% of the area (52,000 hectares) has slopes ranging from 30% to more than 50%.
 The highest registered elevation is 1,200 metres.

 The territorial jurisdiction of the city includes the islands of big and small Santa Cruz, Tictabon, Sacol, Manalipa, Tumalutap, Vitali, as well as other numerous islands.
-The total land area of the city is recorded to be 142,067.95 hectares or 1,420.6795 square kilometers and with contested land area of 3,259.07 hectares between the boundary of Limpapa and Zamboanga del Norte, consolidated of the total land area 145,327.02 hectares or 1,453.2702 Km2 according to the latest cadastral survey of DENR IX year 2015.
+The total land area of the city is recorded to be 142,067.95 hectares or 1,420.6795 square kilometers and with contested land area of 3,259.07 hectares between the boundary of Limpapa and Zamboanga del Norte, consolidated of the total land area 145,327.02 hectares or 1,453.2702 km2 according to the latest cadastral survey of DENR IX year 2015.
 This does not include the area of about 25 other islands within the territorial jurisdiction of the city – which have an aggregate area of 6,248.5 hectares as verified by the Office of the City Engineer.
-Putting these all together, the city's new total land area would come to 151,575.52 hectares or 1,515.75.
-Km2.
+Putting these all together, the city's new total land area would come to 151,575.52 hectares or 1,515.75 km2.

 Climate

-Zamboanga City features a tropical wet and dry climate under the Köppen climate classification (Aw).
+Zamboanga City features a tropical monsoon climate under the Köppen climate classification (Am).

 Barangays

-The city of Zamboanga is politically subdivided into 98 barangays.
+Zamboanga City is politically subdivided into 98 barangays.
+Each barangay consists of puroks while some have sitios.

 These are grouped into two congressional districts, with 38 barangays in the West Coast and 60 barangays in the East Coast.